Alex Lyon (politician): Personal life

 In 1981, Lyon married Clare Short, a civil servant who he had worked with whilst at the Home Office.
 Short herself later became a Labour MP and cabinet minister, winning Birmingham Ladywood for the first time on the same day Lyon lost his seat.

 In 1993, Clare Short was called away from the Labour party conference to say her husband was very ill and likely to die.
 In her book An Honourable Deception, she described how "after losing his parliamentary seat, he moved from being a senior Labour MP to running my constituency office where he gave me enormous support as well as bringing great experience to the task.
 Later he decided to return to the Bar, but after a time got himself into various difficulties and I began to suspect that either he was suffering a deep depression or mental deterioration.
 The next few years were very difficult as he engaged in strange, inexplicable behaviour.
 He gradually fell out with family and friends and stayed home with our St Bernard called Fred and would deal with no one but Fred and me."

-He died in Milton Keynes in 1993 from Alzheimer's disease, aged 61.
+He died in Milton Keynes in 1993 from a rare hereditary neurological disease combined with Alzheimer's disease, aged 61.
+His son died from the same neurological disease in 2016.